Niels-Be/TVShowManager/README.md

 ===============

 This is a nice and simple Web UI that allows you the keep track of your TV shows.
-It is usefull if you are watching multiple shows at the same time and can not remember at witch episode you stoped watching.
+It is usefull if you are watching multiple shows at the same time and can not remember at which episode you stopped watching.
 Also it shows you if a new episode is available or when the next comes online.

 ![Screenshot](http://i.imgur.com/NOQi8dO.png)